po1sigala/live/01-Class-Content/17-CS/01-Activities/27-Evr_Shell/README.md

 If the executed Git command returns and it's not null, as checked by the `-n` flag, we will then move into our functionality.
 If it is null, we'll print a message indicating that everything is clean and finish the `if` statement with `fi` (many shell commands end with the opening command reversed).
 Did you notice the semicolon `;` after the `if` statement?
 That's so we can start a new statement `then` on the same line.

 If there is something to clean, let's move into the `then` statement and use the `printf` command to actually execute the command held in the `TO_REMOVE` variable and print the output of it to the command-line application, just as if you were to run that command yourself.
-Once that's printed, we can now prompt the user to confirm if they want to move forward with the cleaning.
+Once that's printed, we can now prompt the user to confirm if they want to move forward with the cleanup.

 Add the following code to the file after the `printf` and before the `else`: